cfsghost/courser/README.md

 courser
 =======

-Route manager for express web framework
+Courser is a route manager for express web framework.